-- the Department for Education (DfE);
+- the Department for Education (DfE); - Ofsted:

-- Ofsted;

-- [other schools within the Federation/Trust];

-- Law enforcement officials such as police, HMRC;

-- LADO;

-- Professional advisors such as lawyers and consultants;

-- Support services (including HR support, insurance, IT support, information security, pensions, and payroll);

-- The Local Authority; and
+- Law enforcement officials such as police, HMRC; - LADO: - Professional advisors such as lawyers and consultants; - Support services (including HR support, insurance, IT support, information security, pensions, and payroll); - The Local Authority; and - DBS.

-- DBS.

 Information will be provided to those agencies securely or anonymised where possible.